lrperki2/Project3/data_channel_is_lifestyle.md

 ## Scatter plot

-It may be interesting to consider the average number of shares across variables.
+Another view to consider is the average number of shares across variables.
 First, the data is summarized by using the `group_by` function on `num_hrefs` to create a grouping by number of links, then, the `summarize()` function calls the `mean()` function to take the